huynguyenbao/huynguyenbao.github.io/_posts/2022-10-01-Variational-methods-3D-Tracking.md

   - 3D Computer Vision
 ---

-This blog presents you with a lightweight real-time segmentation and pose tracking method which only uses only a monocular RGB camera and can run with multiple objects and is robust to occlusion.
+This blog presents you with a lightweight real-time segmentation and pose tracking method which only uses only a monocular RGB camera and can run with multiple objects, and is robust to occlusion.
 You can watch the [demonstration](#demonstration) first to have a sense.
 The whole process is just mathematics which makes the output of each step predictable and allows us to have insight for further improvement. **Real-Time Monocular Segmentation and Pose Tracking**.

 ## Preliminaries